 The former Seneca Building is home to Windstream thanks to redevelopment

 by the Pike Company, while Midtown Tower is currently being redeveloped by Midtown Tower LLC, a partnership of

 Buckingham Properties and Morgan Management for a mix of residential and commercial

 uses.
+Additional information can be found at http://tower280.com.
 Also nearly complete is the rehabilitation of the 1,800 space Midtown Parking Garage.